 The programming world needs to cope with the continual rise of data breaches and coding vulnerabilities every year.
 Despite the sustained effort to perfect coding languages and programs, programmers will always fall on either side of the spectrum of good or bad, meaning that black-hat coders are constantly searching for weaknesses in software and systems.
+This article covers 10 of the most concerning open source software security breaches.
 While open source security software can help catch vulnerabilities, the effectiveness of the secure programming software is only as good as when it is implemented into the software development life cycle.

 Even with the most up-to-date tools, programmers, businesses, and individuals need to acknowledge the necessity of early detection.
 With the rise in vulnerabilities, software developers must continually update their knowledge of the current and most prevalent threats and the tools used to detect them.
 Businesses and coding specialists should understand the continued threats to popular coding tools and languages, including the top 10 vulnerabilities prone to OSS.

 How To Find Open Source Software Security Vulnerabilities

 OSS and cloud security breaches are on the rise.
 The nature of OSS leaves it open to vulnerabilities and attacks.
 While most developers creating open-source materials do not set out to develop vulnerable programs, sometimes, an individual’s skill level does not allow for sophisticated programming knowledge.
 Additionally, the nature of open-source programs allows for community editing, including dubious actors.